tomleejumah/my-nvim-config/README.md

 ## Java (jdtls) Configuration for cross-platform

-Guidance to configure the `jdtls` (Java Development Tools Language Server) to support cross-platform.
+The Current setup is configured to work with arch and Debian distros.To configure support for Windows, macOS, and Linux, with dynamic path detection, Use the following Guidance to configure the `jdtls` (Java Development Tools Language Server).
 This setup supports features like code completion, navigation, CodeLens, inlay hints, and formatting.
-The configuration supports Windows, macOS, and Linux, with dynamic path detection.

-### Configuration
 **Modify the following file `/lua/core/lsp.lua`**

 ### Prerequisites and Setup Instructions